Cornelius Gurlitt (art collector): Discovery of collection

 In September 2010, Gurlitt, then aged 77, was stopped on a train returning from Zurich to Munich and found to have €9,000 in his possession, which he said came from selling some paintings he had had in his possession in 1978.
 He made regular trips to the Swiss art dealer Eberhard Kornfeld who paid him in cash or by cheque.
 The amount was below the legally allowed limit to be carried between countries in cash but aroused the suspicion of authorities that he might be involved in some sort of art fraud selling stolen artworks on the black market, on which he was paying no tax in Germany.
+"Cornelius Gurlitt was not registered with Munich municipal authorities and had no tax number or pension - enough to start a probe" Reuters reported.

 German customs officials obtained a warrant to search his sister's Munich apartment where he was living and discovered 1,406 works of art initially reported as worth €1 billion (this figure was subsequently revised downwards to some tens of millions of euros).
 The collection included works by Renoir, Matisse, Otto Dix and many other famous artists.
 These works were all confiscated by officials of the Augsburg Prosecutor's office, although the legality of that action was later challenged in court.

 Gurlitt had no lawyer at the time, and his repeated requests for the collection to be returned to him on the basis that he had committed no crime went unheeded.
 The Augsburg Prosecutor's investigation, meanwhile, proceeded very slowly and out of public sight until the find was leaked to the press and sensationally reported by the German magazine Focus on 3 November 2013.
 News of the discovery was reported worldwide.